Sheraff/TIL/_posts/2019-12-01-Proxy and Reflect.md

 handler.get = Reflect.get
 ```

-And a fully useless `Proxy` writes as follow:
+And a fully useless `Proxy` writes as follows:
 ``` javascript
 const proxy = new Proxy(obj, Reflect)
 ```
-In this case, the proxy does nothing but behave like the original `obj` object would.
+In this case, the proxy does nothing but behaves like the original `obj` object would.
 Of course, this serves no purpose but showing that `Reflect` contains **all** of the native object prototype methods.

 Take a look at the [MDN doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Reflect) to see the full list of methods that `Reflect` offers.